sebsjames/maths/docs/ref/mat44.md

 ```
 where `F` hints that the template arg is usually a floating point type (although it may be any signed arithmetic type).
 The data is stored in an `std::array` in column-major format; the left-most column of the matrix is stored in the first 4 elements of the array.

 Note that this class template (along with `mat22` and `mat33`) is not designed with template parameters for rows and columns; it retains the simplicity of providing just a square transform matrix.
+The intention is to provide transformation operations without needing to bring in a great big matrix library like *Eigen* or *arma*.
+If you have more complex matrix manipulation needs, you can use a third party library (I use arma in these cases).

 ## Create a mat44